roginvs/rocco/README.md

 ## What is this

-A compiler from subset of C language into webassembly
+A compiler from subset of C99 language into webassembly

 Demo is here <https://roginvs.github.io/rocco>